Billing and Payments

 For more information about scholarships, please visit the USD Study Abroad Scholarships webpage.

 The USD International Studies Abroad programs listed on this website are regarded as extensions of the University's academic curriculum.
 Financial aid, therefore, is available to eligible students for one semester of approved study abroad in a USD-affiliated program with the exception of tuition remission.
 However, it is important to note that financial aid packages may change depending on which program the student is attending.
-Students should meet with a Financial Aid Counselor to discuss this prior to the start of their program.
-For an overview of the necessary Financial Aid steps students should take, click here.
+Students should meet with a Financial Aid Counselor to discuss this prior to the start of the program.
+It's also highly recommended that students review the Financial Aid reminders prior to going abroad.

 For more details on financial aid packages and studying abroad, please read the Guide to Financial Aid Consumer Information available on Office of Financial Aid’s website.